nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 MSS:

 1. User uses list command for one of the three types of events.
-2. Scheduler--; prints a list for the event type chosen.
+2. Scheduler-\-; prints a list for the event type chosen.
 3. User enters repeat command for one of the events.
-4. Scheduler--; prints a confirmation message.
+4. Scheduler-\-; prints a confirmation message.
 5. User uses repeat command to check status of the repeated event.
-6. Scheduler--; prints out the status of the repeated event.
+6. Scheduler-\-; prints out the status of the repeated event.

 Use case ends.